SUSE/lab-setup/README.md

 Welcome!
 You'll find in this repository some open-source material to setup a lab environment.

-It is used internally at SUSE (the goal being to capitalize and factorize), but is open to everyone.
-Feel free to contribute and share feedback!
+It is used internally at SUSE but is open to everyone.
+Feel free to [contribute](CONTRIBUTING.md) and share feedback!

 ## Getting started